matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/README.md

 # Compiler Toolchain

-Learn the structure of zkSync compiler toolchain and how it works.
+Learn about the structure of the zkSync compiler toolchain and how it works.

 ## Table of contents